Documentation Index

 • The restoration expiration time is calculated based on the time the restoration is completed.

-• To change the access period of the restored object, select the restored object, click the Edit > Start restoration menu, and enter the duration to reset the expiration date based on the entered date.
+• To change the access period of the restored object, select the restored object, navigate to Edit > Start restoration menu, and enter the duration to reset the expiration date based on the entered date.

 Note

-Object restoration may take more than 12 hours, and after the restoration is complete, additional charges will be applied to the standard class storage fee based on the size of the restored object copy for the restored duration.
+Object restoration may take more than 12 hours, and after the restoration is complete, additional charges are applied to the standard class storage fee based on the size of the restored object copy for the restored duration.

 File size